t0pcart/ioslocationbypass/README.md

 by unloading the above dameons we can stop location updates systemwide without tripping an app's location service permissions(saying your location is off/offline/or that the app doesnt have location entitlements)

 **steps**
-- you need a jailbreak or a bootstra
+- you need a jailbreak or a bootstrap
 - install [NewTerm 3](https://chariz.com/get/newterm-beta) inside your package manager of choice
 - run su and type in your root password
 - run "load" in NewTerm to re-load the location dameons